 Knowing where your money is coming from and where it’s going can be the key to holding on to more of it.
 It’s a great way to hold yourself accountable and avoid making unnecessary impulse purchases.

 It also can help you identify areas where you can trim back on your expenses and put that savings toward paying down your credit card debt.
 Maybe that $5 coffee every work day morning can turn into every other day instead.
 That’s $40 per month saved right there.
 You’ll find many examples like this when you put things down on paper or in a program.
 It’s sobering to see it in black and white so you can deal with it rationally.
-Ultimately, you can find more money to set aside in your savings account, so that you don’t need to ring up so much credit card debt in the future.
+Ultimately, you can find more money to set aside in your savings account, so that you don’t need to borrow money in the future.

 3 – Get a home equity loan to pay off credit card debt

 If you own your own home outright, or have paid off some portion of your mortgage, you might be able to qualify for a home equity line of credit or HELOC.
 Essentially, this kind of credit product lets you borrow against the accumulated asset value in your home.
 Regulations and availability will vary significantly by jurisdiction, of course but the more home equity that you have, the more likely you can access a HELOC.

 While this is essentially like a credit card, there are some key differences.
 First, it’s a credit line – you don’t use it to make purchases, but rather get cash proceeds from it.
 A home equity line of credit is not a loan, either, you don’t get the money all upfront as a lump sum.
 Rather, you draw against it in the amounts you need, and then repay it over time.
 You pay interest on the outstanding balance, much like a credit card but the interest rates are usually much lower.
 Where a credit card averages around 20% APR in Canada, HELOCs typically average around 6-7%, with 10% being the high-end – a good 1/3 of the interest cost on a credit card.